 Anyone who’s ever shot photos through an aircraft window knows how terrible the results usually look.
 Accordingly I’m often asked by my Flying Carpet passengers and fellow pilots how to correct out-the-window aerial photos for truer representation of what we see.

 Well thanks to an recent invitation to discuss my aerial photography on a livestream broadcast, I’ve whipped up this informal screen video showing how I make aerial photo corrections.

 This video demonstrates corrections using Lightroom, but the same basic steps can be accomplished to a significant degree in even the simplest of editing programs, including on smartphones.
 Read on, following the video for more detailed advice.

-Here are some aerial photography tips, as requested by readers of my Flying Carpet column, and fans of my fine art aerial photographic prints.
+Here are some aerial photography tips, as requested by readers and fans of my fine art aerial photographic prints.
 Note that in some respects I’d be considered an aerial photography amateur, because 1) I shoot in the course of travel rather than flying dedicated missions seeking the best light, weather, and shooting conditions and 2) I usually shoot through the awful filter of aircraft windows.

 Technically-great aerial photography requires shooting through open windows, or at least high-grade glass.
 (Check your airplane’s POH for any limitations before opening windows in flight.)